mwat56/screenshot/README.md

 		directory for storing the screenshot image (default "/tmp") -ih int
-		max. height of the screenshot image (default 768) -iq int
+		max. height of the screenshot image (default 768) -io
+		overwrite an existing image (default false)
+	-iq int
 		quality of the screenshot image (default 75)
 	-is float
-		the browser's scale factor for the screenshot image -iw int
+		the browser's scale factor for the screenshot image (default 0.00) -iw int
 		max. width of the screenshot image (default 896)
 	-ja string